kayannr/Citi-Bike-Analytics/README.md

 Since 2013, the Citi Bike Program has implemented a robust infrastructure for collecting data on the program's utilization.
 Through the team's efforts, each month bike data is collected, organized, and made public on the [Citi Bike Data](https://www.citibikenyc.com/system-data) webpage.
 The downloaded dataset includes the recorded data for March, April, May, and June 2020.

 ## Data Analysis and Findings
-* I: Stations Analysis
+* I: Station Analysis
 ![Dashboard_1](Figures/Dashboards/STATIONS_ANALYSIS_I.png)
 >   The maps show the locations of the start and end stations.
 The size of the markers is determined by the number of records for each station.
 >   * 1.
 The comparison between two maps reveals that the end stations are slightly more scattered than the start stations.
 >   * 2.
 There are more records for start stations during the first two months (March and April) of the Covid-19 lockdown than May and June.
 >   * 3.
 During the last two months of the lockdown (May and June), the start stations' number of records are lower and higher for some of the end stations than previous months.
 >   * 4.
 The most popular start and end stations are located in the central part of the city.
 >   * 5.
-There is no significant correlation between population and the number of records for each station.
+There is no significant correlation between population and the number of records for each station during the Covid-19 lockdown.
 ![Dashboard_2](Figures/Dashboards/STATIONSANALYSISII.png)
 >   * 1.
 The top 10 most popular stations remain the same for both start and end.
 >   * 2.
 The most popular station (12 Ave & W 40 St)  has over 30,000 number of records